 It's often said that the capital lacks greenery, yet gardens and parks can be found in every arrondissement.
 Just keep your eyes peeled for unusual, quiet spots where you can stroll away from the noise and crowds of tourists.
 And the Petite Ceinture is one of them, a veritable open-air haven of peace that can be explored at the very ends of Paris!
 Do you know its history?

 Today, not all of the line's thirty kilometers are open to the public, as their redevelopment requires a great deal of time and effort.
-In 2007, SNCF Réseau and the City of Paris set out to make the line more accessible, after nearly sixty years of nature reigning supreme.
+In 2007, SNCF Réseau and the City of Paris set out to make the line more accessible, even though nature had reclaimed its rights for almost sixty years.
 On these nature trails, footpaths rub shoulders with authentic rails.

-Strolls on the old railroads in Paris :
+Strolls along the old railroad lines in Paris :

 Paris's Coulée Verte René-Dumont, formerly known as the Promenade Plantée, is a beautiful, little-known walk for Parisians, taking us on a verdant journey from the Bastille to the Bois de Vincennes over the Viaduc des Arts.
 It's an unusual and shady way to discover Paris, away from the hustle and bustle of the city.
 [Read more]